razmat145/envr/README.md

 ### Usage

-It is recommended to initialise `envr` as soon as possible during the app startup in order to validate if the whole environment corresponds to the typed `Environment`; after which it can be used/reused throughout the application without having to `initialize` (singleton).
+It is recommended to initialise `envrr` as soon as possible during the app startup in order to validate if the whole environment corresponds to the typed `Environment`; after which it can be used/reused throughout the application without having to `initialize` (singleton).

 ```typescript
 // <cwd>/src/index.ts